-Following a pilot scheme involving alumni from 1958, 1985 and 1990 who have successfully clubbed together to endow an undergraduate bursary, we have now extended our Class Gift Bursary programme to the following years: 1970, 1978 and 1982.
+Following a pilot scheme involving alumni from 1958, 1985 and 1990 who have successfully clubbed together to endow an undergraduate bursary, and the recent successful endowment of full bursaries by the Classes of 1970, 1978 and 1982, we have now extended our Class Gift Bursary programme to the following years: 1980, 1981 and 1983.
 We welcome further groups of contemporaries getting together including in the lead up to their Reunion Dinners.
 Please contact us for more information.

 Select one of our Class Bursaries to donate online now: